101 Assisted Living Communities near Portland

 However, the Residential Care/Assisted Living Compendium issued by the state of Oregon in 2015 defines assisted living in Portland with specific language stating that “assisted living facilities (ALFs) must provide a private apartment, private bath and kitchenette” to residents of the property.

-Services Available in Assisted Living Facilities in Portland
+What Services are Available in Assisted Living in Portland?

-Portland’s assisted living properties offer a range of services and amenities.
+If you live in Portland, assisted living near you will offer a range of services and amenities.
 Some locations offer basic services that mimic the comforts of home, while others offer an atmosphere similar to that of a luxury resort.
 Regardless of the type of assisted living community, residents can expect the following services:

 - Daily meals